 Statue of Liberty

-There was one thing they actually really loved, though, and to my surprise, it was the Statue of Liberty Museum!
-They genuinely enjoyed watching the three-part documentary in the theaters about how the statue came to be (and I learned a lot from it, too).
+There was one thing they actually really loved, though.
+To my surprise, it was the Statue of Liberty Museum!
+They genuinely enjoyed watching the three-part documentary in the theaters.
+It’s about how the statue came to be – and I learned a lot from it, too.

 How to Spend Christmas Eve with Kids in New York

-If you’re going to be in New York City on Christmas Eve, this is what I would consider a perfect day for kids (if you can snag the reservations):
+If you’re going to be in New York City on Christmas Eve, this is what I would consider a perfect day for kids.

 - 8AM Breakfast with Santa at Macy’s